How to play

 - Register as a new player by entering an email address, a player name and password (you will need to use your email address and password to log in) in the new player registration form.

 - When you have completed this information you will be sent an email asking you to confirm and activate your account.
 Once this is done you can log in and complete your player profile and enter a team.

-- If you've played since 2014, you can log in using the credentials you used last year.
+- If you played last season, you can log in using the credentials you used last year.

 - New player:

 - Log in, and then create your team in the

 - Pick two drivers and two cars within a budget of £70 million, you cannot choose the same driver twice but can choose the same car twice.